MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

     - **Select permissions**: If you want to protect the file so that only you can access it, select **Only for me**.
 Otherwise, select the level of access that you want people to have.

     - **Select users, groups, or organizations**: Specify the people who should have the permissions you selected for your file or files.
 Type their full email address, a group email address, or a domain name from the organization for all users in that organization.
 Note that personal email addresses are not currently supported.

+    If you have the current preview version of the Azure Information Protection client, you can also select users and groups from the address book.

     - **Expire access**: Select this option only for time-sensitive files so that the people you specified will not be able to open your selected file or files after a date that you set You will still be able to open the original file but after midnight (your current time zone), on the day that you set, the people that you specified will not be able to open the file.